coop152/obsidian-vaults/Year 3/Second Semester/Chip Multiprocessors/OS Support for Multithreading.md

 Any arguments after these are passed on the stack, and the return value is held in `%rax`.
 (This section about clone's arguments is kinda confusing and contradictory so ill just gloss over it.)

 Both the parent and child return from `clone` concurrently.
-If `clone` returns 0 then we are in the child, and if it returns a positive integer then we are in the parent. `__clone` checks this return value, and if it's the parent thread then it continues
+If `clone` returns 0 then we are in the child, and if it returns a positive integer then we are in the parent. `__clone` checks this return value, and if it's the parent thread then it returns to the calling code.
+The child thread jumps to the given entry point and executes from there.